opencog/atomese-simd/Design-A.md

 * Create something new, inspired by `BackingStore`.
 This removes some of the issues with StorageNodes, but leaves others in place.
-One is that, again, the API sits outside of Atmoese.
+One is that, again, the API sits outside of Atomese.
 The other is that this becomes yet another engineered solution.
-Of course, engineered solutions are inescapable, but... for example: the traditional unix open/close/read/write 4-tuple provides an abstraction that works very well for many I/O tasks: open/close to manage the channel, and read/write to use it.
+Of course, engineered solutions are inescapable, but... for example: the traditional Unix open/close/read/write 4-tuple provides an abstraction that works very well for many I/O tasks: open/close to manage the channel, and read/write to use it.
 But the OpenCL interfaces do not map cleanly